How often does co-op meet?

 How much does it cost to join co-op?

-The total cost per year per family is $155.00 per family per school year.
-We anticipate two upcoming increases in the future, and by 2019 we estimate the cost per family will be at or close to $200 per year.
+The total cost per year per family is $200 for the entire school year, September through June.
 (This number is per family, no matter how many children you have.)

 It is also possible to join SCCH without being part of the co-op; in that case it costs $30 per year per family to be an "SCCH-only" member.